When will it be safe to travel to Japan? Hopefully soon!

 But that could all be set to change in early 2021.
 Japan is reportedly planning to reopen borders to all international travellers next spring, maybe as early as April 2021.
 The idea is that entry bans will be lifted before the scheduled Tokyo Olympic Games next summer.

 When borders do reopen, visitors are expected to be subjected to testing before travel and on arrival.
 People visiting the country may also have to download an app to monitor their health for a period of two weeks.
-A small price to pay for sports fans keen finally see some IRL action next year.

 Is Japan open to travel now?